ivan-kleshnin/kecasn/README.md

 # KeCaSn

-**WIP** Change strings from `snake_case` to `camelCase` or `kebab-case` and vice versa.
+**WIP** Convert strings from `snake_case` to `camelCase` or `kebab-case` and vice versa.
-Supports nested arrays and objects.
+Convert nested arrays and objects (models) as well.
+Upgrade your legacy API and use camelCase on the frontend with no refactoring.

-This library was created to automatically "upgrade" legacy APIs so you can use convenient and consistent camelCase on the FE and keep using snake_case on the BE (API inputs & outputs).
+This library was created to automatically "upgrade" API handlers so you can use convenient and consistent camelCase on the FE and keep using snake_case on the BE (API inputs & outputs).

 ## Realistic Example